telerik/blazor-docs/components/listview/overview.md

 ## Events

-The CRUD operations happen through dedicated events, and there is also an option for [load-on-demand for the data]({%slug listview-manual-operations%}), which provides you with full control over the data operations and not only the rendering.
+The ListView provides events related to editing, and there is also an option for [loading data on demand]({%slug listview-manual-operations%}).
 [Read more about the Blazor ListView events]({%slug listview-events%}).

 ## Next Steps